 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Public Library of Anniston/Calhoun County, and Anniston Museum Endowment Corporation, Inc., which represents 33% and 67%, respectively, of the assets and deferred outflows of resources, net position and revenue of the discretely-presented component units.
+We did not audit the financial statements of the Public Library of Anniston/Calhoun County which represents 41%, 36% and 81%, respectively, of the assets and deferred outflows of resources, net position and revenue of the discretely presented component units.
+We also did not audit the financial statements of the Anniston Museum Endowment Corporation, Inc., which represents 59%, 64% and 19%, respectively, of the assets and deferred outflows of resources, net position and revenue of the discretely presented component units.
 Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for Public Library of Anniston/Calhoun County and Anniston Museum Endowment Corporation, Inc. is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.